 Why do I need to call the doctor if I get a high temperature during my chemotherapy?

 An increase in your temperature to 38 degrees Celsius or higher may be the first clue that you have an infection.
 Other signs of infection are feeling cold and shivery, a headache, a sore throat, and aching muscles.
+A lower than normal temperature can also be a sign of infection.
 You should contact your cancer centre immediately.
 You may need antibiotics by injection or through a drip to control the infection.
 Tablets may not be enough.

 Some infections can be life threatening if they are not quickly treated.
 Neither you or your doctor can tell whose fever may develop into a severe illness, so all possible infections must be treated urgently.
 Your doctor won't think you are making a fuss about something minor.
 It is better to be on the safe side.

 Rated 4 out of 5 based on 4 votes